mudassaralichouhan/search-engine-core/README.md

 # Search Engine Core

-A high-performance search engine built with C++, uWebSockets, MongoDB, and Redis with comprehensive logging and testing infrastructure.
+A high-performance search engine built with C++, uWebSockets, MongoDB, and Redis with comprehensive logging, testing infrastructure, and a modern controller-based routing system.

 ## Project Structure